Vijendra07Kulhade/spring-mvc-starter/README.md

 This is Basic Spring MVC Starter Project.
 It can used to start a simple Spring MVC project and test various features from it.
-Updated Spring form tag and File Upload example.
+1. Basic Spring Controller
+2. File Upload within entity class.